Sy1ux/p3rasperry/README.md

 # p3rasperry
-Use of the xxx fonctionality hardware on a rasperry.py
+Use of the sense hat hardware on a rasperry.py